Mathematics

 Course content

-This diploma comprises four 30-credit modules from a wide choice.
-Topics include analytic number theory, calculus of variations and nonlinear ordinary differential equations.
-Extend your understanding of areas of mathematics applicable to science, engineering and technology.
-It’s also the first two stages of our postgraduate mathematics programme.
-After this diploma, you can achieve the MSc in Mathematics by taking a further two 30-credit modules.
+This diploma comprises four 30-credit modules from a wide choice, extending your understanding of areas of mathematics applicable to science, engineering and technology.
+Topics include analytic number theory, Galois theory and nonlinear ordinary differential equations.
+It’s also the first two stages of our postgraduate mathematics programme – you can achieve the MSc in Mathematics by taking a further 30-credit option module and the dissertation.

 Key features of the course

-- Extends your understanding of key areas of mathematics, including analytic number theory, advanced calculus and differential equations
+- Extend your understanding of key areas of mathematics, including analytic number theory, advanced calculus and differential equations

-- A wide choice of modules enables you to tailor the course to your needs
+- Pick from a wide choice of modules, enabling you to tailor the course to your needs

-- The opportunity to top up to our MSc in Mathematics in just one more year
+- Top up to our MSc in Mathematics in just one more year

 Fees and funding